-Firstly, and very importantly, what company does he/she work for?
-Once again, I accept that most people must think all agencies are fundamentally the same.
-In actual fact, there are such significant differences in the way Barfoot & Thompson works for you, when compared to a franchised company or small boutique operator, it is essential you get this information first.
+Firstly, and very importantly, what company do they work for?
+I understand that most people must think all agencies are fundamentally the same.
+However, there are such significant differences in how Barfoot & Thompson works for you compared to a franchised company or small boutique operator.
+Therefore, you must get this information first.

-In the months leading up to your listing date, why not visit some local open homes being hosted by various agents and get a first-hand impression?
+In the months leading up to your listing date, why not visit some local open homes hosted by various agents and get a first-hand impression?
 How professional/welcoming/helpful were they?
-How well did you feel they represented their client (the home owner)?
+How well did you feel they represented their client (the homeowner)?

 An agent should be able to provide you with the contact information for a list of past clients happy to speak to you about their experience.
 For me, referral/personal endorsement is almost top of my list when seeking the services of any professional.

-Company profile information, social media business profiles or a website, such as the one you are on now, can all provide a wealth of back ground info.
-It is amazing in our modern society how a simple Google search can produce a selection of valuable information sources.
+Company profile information, social media business profiles, or a website (such as the one you are on now), can all provide a wealth of background info.
+It is incredible how a simple Google search can produce a selection of valuable information before deciding.

 It’s just as important to know what not to have in a real estate salesperson, so be wary of those who:

-Here are two questions that should be asked by a home owner, but seldom are:
+Here are two questions that a homeowner should ask:

 Many salespeople give vague responses that show no direct benefit to the homeowner, such as:

-A real estate salesperson should be able to provide you with specific points of difference that are unique and which provide a real benefit to you.
-For example, they might specialise in a particular area of real estate (e.g. apartments, rental properties).
+A real estate salesperson should be able to provide you with specific points of difference that are unique and offer a real benefit to you.
+For example, they might specialise in a particular real estate area (e.g. apartments, rental properties).